Orv’s Pot of Gold

 The 2014 winner, Curt Myers, sent some gold coins home with the little boy who drew him as the $10,000 winner.

-It’s a guarantee that the driver who wins the $10,000 this year will enjoy the game-changing experience for their race program like Johnson, Erdmann and Myers did.
+It’s a guarantee that the driver who wins the $10,000 this year will enjoy the game-changing experience for their race program like Johnson, Erdmann, Myers and Reed.

-The brainchild of Chenoweth, and also aided by the Huron Chamber of Commerce and Visitors Bureau, Dakota State Fair Speedway and WISSOTA Auto Racing, the Pot of Gold highlights the investment Chenoweth is committed to making in dirt track racing.
+The brainchild of Chenoweth, and also aided by the Huron Chamber & Visitor’s Bureau, Dakota State Fair Speedway and WISSOTA Auto Racing, the Pot of Gold highlights the investment Chenoweth is committed to making in dirt track racing.

 “It really shows Orv’s understanding of the racers; anytime he has a chance to give back to them he’s all about that,” reflected Johnson.
 “He’s part of a racing family so he sees the big picture.”